Canada clears Johnson & Johnson vaccine, first to approve 4

 “It is a reasonable recommendation.
 If we can get earlier doses, we don’t have to wait for four months to give second doses if the supply opens up,” Sharma said.

-Canadians 80 and above in the general public are only starting to get vaccinated this month and the National Advisory Committee on Immunization said this week that extending the dose interval to four months would allow as many as 80% of Canadians over the age of 16 to receive a single dose by the end of June simply with the expected supply of Pfizer-BioNTech and Moderna vaccines.
+The Manitoba provincial government is now predicting it will be able to offer all eligible adults the first dose this spring — months ahead of its previous plan.

-Second doses would begin to be administered in July as more shipments arrive, the panel said.
+“It is possible that we have further good news and good predictions to share in the coming weeks,” Trudeau said.

-Canada also faces the prospect of vaccine delivery disruptions from the European Union.
-A shipment of over a quarter million AstraZeneca vaccines destined for Australia has been blocked from leaving the European Union in the first use of an export control system instituted by the bloc to make sure big pharma companies respect their local contracts.
+Trudeau said officials have been assured by the European Union that Pfizer and Moderna vaccine deliveries to Canada won’t be disrupted.
+A shipment of over a quarter million AstraZeneca vaccines destined for Australia has been blocked from leaving the European Union in the first use of a European export control system to make sure big pharma companies respect their local contracts.

-J&J’s shot uses a cold virus like a Trojan horse to carry the spike gene into the body, where cells make harmless copies of the protein to prime the immune system in case the real virus comes along.
-It’s the same technology the company used in making an Ebola vaccine, and is similar to COVID-19 vaccines made by AstraZeneca and China’s CanSino Biologics.
+Trudeau noted that Canada is getting Pfizer and Moderna doses from Europe now and said those two companies are not likely to face export disruptions from Europe.
+He said Canada won’t get AstraZeneca vaccines doses from Europe for months.
+Canada received 500,000 AstraZeneca doses from India this month.

-The Pfizer and Moderna vaccines are made with a different technology, a piece of genetic code called messenger RNA that spurs cells to make those harmless spike copies.
+The provincial Ontario government, meanwhile, said it is lifting its stay-at-home order next week in Toronto, Canada’s largest city.
+Ontario will allow retailers to reopen for in-person shopping, but only with a 25% capacity limit.
+Many restrictions will remain in place.
+Indoor and outdoor dining service will continue to be prohibited.
+Hair salons also can’t reopen.